The RMS Titanic was a behemoth of machinery. A technological marvel for its time.

 He was going to write a LOVE STORY. *cue Jaws theme* (Wait, wrong sea movie)

 *cue Celine’s lovely Titanic theme* 👌 Perfection.

-James Cameron is…a stranger when it comes to writing romance, especially when it tries to pass for Shakespeare.
+James Cameron is…a stranger to writing romance, especially when it tries to pass for Shakespeare.
 It feels like a great bulk of the film’s melodramatic dialogue was written by a playwright.

 Maybe the dialogue could’ve worked during the Gone with the Wind era (rise of the talkies) where classically-trained actors were the norm.

-In the modern era of method actors, however, the audience expects to hear dialogue that is believable with a dash of panache (consult with Mr. Tarantino if you’re feeling lost).
+In the modern era of method actors, the audience expects to hear believable dialogue with a dash of panache (consult with Mr. Tarantino if you’re feeling lost).

-But even so, the modern-day scenes, involving Bill Paxton and his ocean explorers/treasure hunters, had “everyman” dialogue that fell flat.
+But even so, the modern-day scenes, involving Bill Paxton and his team of treasure hunters, had “everyman” dialogue that fell flat.

 In a nutshell, Cameron wasn’t too concerned with the dialogue in spite of writing some sharp exchanges himself (Aliens, Terminator, and The Abyss).